brettguenther/one-sdk-node/README.md

 ## Localhost port forwarding to run on phone

-Biometrisc and OCR are meant to be performed on mobile devices.
+Biometrics and OCR are meant to be performed on mobile devices.

 On a Mac, there are two steps to be able to run this locally on your phone: